Xecutieve/momentum-clone-exchange-rates/README.md

-This is scrimba memonetum clone project.
+This is scrimba momenetum clone project.

 The change I made is instead of showing crypto currency, it shows USD-TRY EUR-TRY GBP-TRY exchange rates.